Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/about/team.md

 ---
 layout: docs
 title: Team
-description: An overview of the founding team and core contributors to Bootstrap.
+description: An overview of the founding team and core contributors to Boosted.
 group: about
 ---

-Bootstrap is maintained by the founding team and a small group of invaluable core contributors, with the massive support and involvement of our community.
+Boosted is maintained by the founding team and a small group of invaluable core contributors, with the massive support and involvement of our community.

 {{< team.inline >}}
 <div class="list-group mb-3">